Japan Air Lines Cargo Flight 46E

-Japan Air Lines Cargo Flight 46E was a scheduled cargo flight on 31 March 1993, operated by Evergreen International Airlines, on behalf of Japan Air Lines, from Anchorage International Airport, in Anchorage, Alaska, to O'Hare International Airport, in Chicago.
+Japan Air Lines Cargo Flight 46E was a scheduled cargo flight on 31 March 1993, operated by a Boeing 747-100 for Evergreen International Airlines, on behalf of Japan Air Lines, from Anchorage International Airport, in Anchorage, Alaska, to O'Hare International Airport, in Chicago.
 After departure, while climbing through 2,000 feet, the pylon for engine two detached, causing the whole engine to fall off the wing.
 The pilots managed to land the 747 back at Anchorage without further incident.

 The NTSB concluded that the lateral separation of the No. 2 engine pylon was possibly due to an encounter with severe or possibly extreme turbulence that resulted in dynamic multi-axis lateral loadings that exceeded the ultimate Iateral load-carrying capability of the pylon, which was already reduced by the presence of the fatigue crack near the forward end of the pylon's forward firewall web.

 Aircraft and crew

 The aircraft was a 23-year-old Boeing 747–121 registered as N473EV that first flew in 1970 as a passenger aircraft.
 It had been previously operated by Pan Am, and TWA before being converted into a freighter and delivered to Evergreen International Airlines in December 1988.
 The aircraft was powered by four Pratt & Whitney JT9D-7D turbofan engines.

 The 42-year-old male captain had been with Evergreen International Airlines since 1987 and had logged more than 10,000 flight hours, including 750 hours on the Boeing 747.
 The 47-year-old male first officer had been with the airline since 1991 and 10,500 flight hours, 600 of them on the Boeing 747.
 The 33-year-old female flight engineer had been with Evergreen since 1989 and had 2,600 flight hours.
 She was the most experienced on the Boeing 747, having logged 1,201 hours on it.